Berlin: Übergänge / Transitions

 My view of Berlin, like anybody else’s, is selective and idiosyncratic.
 It excludes much of the post-1989 glass and aluminum glitz because I find most of it banal and boring.
 (Besides, this stuff already gets more than its fair share of exposure.)
 It also excludes the restored splendor of Unter den Linden, which I find neither banal nor boring but very difficult to photograph anew.
 Instead, my focus is on the less familiar: places that are in, or tell about, transition; on the quieter side streets; on the infrastructure; on forgotten remnants of the past; on juxtapositions of different times; and—again and again—on images: an open category that includes graffiti, posters, and murals, as well as sculpture.
 On my long walks, these images became silent companions, some of them mischievous accomplices in trespassing, some of them reassuring old friends.
 They are not just part of the landscape, they inhabit it.
 Their faces are often its focal points.

 I am frequently asked, sometimes reproachingly, why I chose to work in black and white rather than color.
 There are several reasons for this, some aesthetic, some technical.
 The decisive technical reason at the beginning of the project was that, in the wet darkroom, the black and white process offers much more control and better print surface and archival quality than any color process.
 In the digital world, of course, color has had the upper hand from the beginning.
 But when I started this work in 2002, the look and longevity of digital prints, black and white or color, seemed to me to be no match for conventional prints.
-Rapid technological advances have meanwhile closed the gap.
-I now see digital printing as a respectable medium in its own right with its own distinctive look.
-So my preference for black and white based on technical grounds has all but abated.
+Rapid technological advances have meanwhile closed the gap, and my preference for black and white based on technical grounds has all but abated.
 But aesthetically there is still much to be said for it.
 Color can be distracting or extraneous, especially in situations where the photographer has little control over the color palette within the frame or over lighting conditions.
 The abstract tonality of black and white lends coherence where color pictures have a tendency to fall apart.
 The coherence extends, importantly, to series of pictures taken under quite different lighting conditions and containing objects whose colors refuse to resonate with one another.
 While I admit that some images in this collection might benefit from color, I think that this is not true for the majority, and that the images work better together in black and white than they would in color (or in a mixture of color and black and white).

 Back to Top